coolneighbors/unWISE-verse/README.md

 	    Multiprocessing - significantly speeds up image download time by using multiple threads at once.
 	Refactored: flipbooks -- Transfered wv.py and related scripts to flipbooks repo.
 Created python package from that repo.
 	To Do: Compatability with FITS files.
 Make UI run throghout program rather than only at the start.
 Add more options for metadata.

+1.0  -- Initial Release

+    Fixed UI shutdown after program start, added metadata options for grid color, size.
+Added dynamic minbright/maxbright parameter selection.

+    Updated UI color for more contrast

+    Refactored back-end dataset creation.
+No longer dependent on a master header list and can be used with any set of additional metadata.

+    Hashed wiseview / simbad / vizer links into subect metadata

+    Renamed repo to unWISE-verse

 ## License